 It doesn’t matter whether you’re an in-house recruiter for a Fortune 500 company or a recruiting consultant for a bootstrapped startup, recruiting is never easy.

-But to help you stay on top of your recruitment game, we’ve handpicked these ten best recruitment blogs that you must add to your 2019 reading routine.
+But to help you stay on top of your recruitment game, we’ve handpicked these eleven best recruitment blogs that you must add to your 2019 reading routine.

 - AngelList blog